 That’s when you’ll know you’re ready to move on to step two.

-Find someone that you trust or feel comfortable and who’s a local.
+Find someone that you trust or feel comfortable with and who’s either a local or a very experienced foreigner.

 S/He does not need to be your colleague, but to really understand your new workplace, it helps to have someone that already knows his or her way around the company.